HimanshuJain685/Vision-Based-GPS-Denied-Navigation/README.md

 - "cv_models" -> jupyter notebooks for all models.
 Cell outputs within the notebooks contain visualization of matches and performance metrics.
 - "dataset" -> Images used to train and test the cv models.
 Folder contains some sample images.
 Entire dataset may be accessed from the drive links in the read me file.
 - "gazebo files" -> Files and plugins used for the gazebo simulation.
-- "pipeline files" -> Code used to execute image localization models in conjunction with the gazebo simulation.
+- "pipeline files" -> Code used to execute the image localization models in conjunction with the gazebo simulation.

 ## Instructions: